The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 Greenwell Farms (Free Tour)

-Greenwell Farms is located right on Mamalahoa Highway, so it is easy to include as part of a longer drive through the coffee belt.
-No reservations needed for their standard tour, though they do offer private tours by appointment.
+It's right on Mamalahoa Highway, easy to fold into a drive through the belt.
+No reservations needed for the standard free tour.

 Mountain Thunder Coffee Plantation

-What makes Mountain Thunder stand out for families is the setting.
-The farm is surrounded by native Hawaiian forest, and the grounds feel more like a botanical garden than a working agricultural operation.
-My kids loved exploring the different varieties of coffee plants and spotting the colorful birds that flit through the canopy.
-The farm also has a beautiful gift shop with an observation deck where you can watch beans being roasted in real time.
+What sets it apart for families is the setting.
+The farm is wrapped in native Hawaiian forest and feels more like a botanical garden than a working operation.
+The boys spent half the visit just watching the birds.
+Lovely gift shop with an observation deck where you can watch beans roast in real time.
+The Heritage Tour is worth the upgrade if your kids are seven and up.

 Hula Daddy Kona Coffee